 Having lived across Canada in communities large and small for the better part of the past 20 years, Magpie continuously finds herself asking questions of home and what it is to be human as part of the environment she dwells in.
 An activist at heart, Magpie is known for her visceral, often surrealist writings about addictions, environmental issues and working class struggle.
 She recently completed a collection of prose poems telling the stories of strangers and self from her experiences of hitchhiking over 25,000km across North America in her late teens and early twenties (more here)

-Magpie has spent much of the past five years heavily involved in the arts while living in rural BC.
-She spent most of the winter of 2014/15 living in her recently alzheimer diagnosed 85 year old grandmother’s basement in Calgary, Alberta with her husband, grandma and a dog named Brandi.
-She has become increasingly interested in questions surrounding memory, place, body, aging and how we choose to tell our own stories.
+Magpie has spent much of the past seven years heavily involved in the arts while living in and around rural BC.
+Having spent the past few years raising a new human and caring for her grandmother through alzheimer’s disease, she has become increasingly interested in questions surrounding memory, place, body, aging and how we choose to tell our own stories.

 “…confessional poems that hit hard and take the reader through intense visceral terrain, but never wallow” (Robert Priest, NOW magazine).